open-component-model/ocm/docs/reference/ocm_transfer_componentarchive.md

 it only contains a single component version.
 Therefore, in this scenario this option must always be specified to be able to follow component references.

+With the option <code>--no-update</code> existing versions in the target repository will not be touched at all.
+An additional specification of the option <code>--overwrite</code> is ignored.
+By default, updates of volative (non-signature-relevant) information is enabled, but the modification of non-volatile data is prohibited unless the overwrite option is given.

 It the option <code>--overwrite</code> is given, component version in the